 Providing great customer support is as important as offering top-quality products or services.
 According to a report by NewVoiceMedia, poor customer service causes American companies to lose $75 billion a year.

-If your company does not have a customer-centric culture, you will always fall short of providing a great customer experience.
+If your company does not have a customer-centric culture, you will always fail to provide a great customer experience.

 To provide good customer service, it’s crucial that you know your product very well because only then can you describe it accurately.